beomsuchoi/FINAL_PROJECT_INTERN/README.md

 launch jetson and cd ros2_ws
 and ros2 run ebimu_pkg ebimu_publisher.py

-last my code and run it!
+And finally build my code and run it!